 Harvesting is the final task after a successful flowering season.
-Marigolds blooms are the only source of seeds for next plantation.
-So it is an important task to harvest the quality seeds for next season.
+Marigold blooms are the only source of seeds for its plantation.
+So it is an important task to harvest quality seeds for the next season.

 What is harvesting?
-In general collection of the final product by any plant is termed as Harvesting.
-Every plant has its specific harvest season, so did the marigolds.
+The collection of the final product by any plant is termed Harvesting.
+Every plant has its specific harvest season, and so did the marigolds.

 How to harvest marigolds?
-The best way to harvest marigold is by directly picking any mature flower from the plant and then drying and storing it carefully.
-Harvesting marigold mainly includes three steps – cutting, drying and storing.
+The best way to harvest marigolds is by direct picking mature flowers from the plant and then drying and storing it carefully.
+Harvesting marigold mainly includes three steps – cutting, drying, and storing.

 Best Season to Harvest marigold Seeds

-The final bloom in every variety of marigolds comes at the end of March and continues till the first week of June.
-So it is easy to understand that you will get lots of healthy flower in summer.
+The final bloom in every variety of marigolds comes at the end of March near the equator.
+In the cold region, they continue blooming till mid-September.
+So it is easy to understand that you will get lots of healthy flowers in summer.
 This is the best time to collect and harvest Marigold for seeds.

-Though you can collect mature flower in any season even in winters if your plant is blooming but the best quality seeds can only be collected in summer.
+Though you can collect mature flowers in any season even in winter if your plant is blooming.
+Although the best quality seeds can only be collected in summer.
 The direct sunlight and high temperature help the marigold flower to grow healthy and fertilize appropriately.
-So if you want to collect marigold for seeds that can be used in next season then you should only pick the final blooms you have.
+So if you want to collect marigolds for seeds to grow in the next season then you should only pick the final blooms of the season.

-Another reason for harvesting in the season end is that to prepare seeds plant will invest all its nutrients and ultimately its task for survival is complete.
-So if you let flowers to develop seeds in flowering season then your plant will start drying.
+Another reason for harvesting at the season’s end is that the plant will invest all its nutrients to prepare seeds.
+Ultimately its task for survival is complete after seeding.
+So if you let flowers develop seeds in the flowering season then your plant will start drying early.

 checkout our latest post on How to Grow Marigold from Cuttings-with Images

 - You should select the best of the healthiest blooms for Harvest.
 Healthy marigold flowers will develop healthy seeds and ultimately results in healthy seedlings next year.